Love and Lifelines Lead from Poverty to MLKCH

 Then PK found out he would be receiving a full scholarship to the University of California at Berkeley.

 Then his grandmother was diagnosed with cancer.

 She died when he was a freshman at UC Berkeley.
 But before she died, she knew that she had succeeded in her near two-decade quest to put her grandson on a path to success.

 “College…was for her really kind of like the transferring from one kind of mother to another.
 She was able to give me over to an actual alma mater, ‘a nurturing mother,’ knowing I had a future.”

 Today, Dr. Fonsworth’s mission is to give others the same chance.

-Addiction medicine psychiatrists are few and far between.
+Addiction psychiatrists are few and far between.
 Dr. Fonsworth says only a few—two to six—graduate each year in Southern California, a geographic area of 24 million inhabitants.
 In South LA, birthplace of the crack cocaine epidemic in the 1980s, the effects of which are still being felt today, he is one of a small handful of psychiatrists who specialize in the treatment of addiction.
-He may be the only bi-racial (his father was an African American service member) addiction medicine psychiatrist in South LA who speaks Spanish fluently.
+He may be the only bi-racial (his father was an African American service member) addiction psychiatrist in South LA who speaks Spanish fluently.